HTUTKHANT/CP-3402/Week-8.md

 # Content Insights

-This week's pratical is to build a suitable website for the assessment.
-So, I learn how to write more about php code and functions from videos and websites.
-Then, I changed some of the codes which are shown by the lecturer and added more suitable ones to make basic for this week.
-On this website, I complete all the min-tesk such as Echo, Decisions, Repetition, Functions and Include.
+Until this week-9, we do a basic formate for the website.
+First, we search through the olders people presentation then. we collect all the neccessry data.
+Then, we draw the basic design in figma.
+Then, we create some iteration to make successful design.
+In next week, we will complete all the design process foe the assessment-2.

 # Career/Employability/Learning Insights